leogermond/coiot/docs/_posts/2017-03-13-device-information.markdown

 The service MUST implement the following characteristics:

-- Manufacturer Name String
+- Manufacturer Name String (UUID 0x2A29)
-- Model Number String
+- Model Number String (UUID 0x2A24)
-- Serial Number String
+- Serial Number String (UUID 0x2A25)

 These caracteristics' values SHOULD NOT change during the life of the product.